swatantrasinha/react-vitest-rtl-rtkQuery-others/README.md

 Custom Render Function
 ----------------------
+<ins>Docs for custom render: </ins> -  https://testing-library.com/docs/react-testing-library/setup  <br />
+The docs says :  <br />

+It's often useful to define a custom render method that includes things like global context providers, data stores, etc. To make this available globally, one approach is to define a utility file that re-exports everything from React Testing Library.
+You can replace React Testing Library with this file in all your imports  <br />

+create new file
+src --> utils --> test-utils.tsx  <br />

 Please check code and comments in MuiMode.test.tsx

 Custom React Hook
 ------------------
 Create React Hook - src - hooks- useCounter
 Please check comments in useCounter.test.tsx
+<ins>Note: </ins> in test case for useCounter we need to use act function.
+This is because unlike testing for  <br />
+Counter Component at - src --> components --> sample-test-case-components --> counter --> Counter.test.tsx  <br />
+we were wrting assertion for checking value after screen.getBy .... this screen.get from RTL implements act internally  <br />
+but here in case of custom hook useCounter there is not screen.getBy as there is no DOM here  <br />
+we need to check data in result.current so act is not implemented internally <br />
+hence we need to wrap in act explicitly

 Section7- Mocking
 =================